2022 Women's Cricket World Cup squads

 These were the squads that were named for the 2022 Women's Cricket World Cup.
 Each team selected a squad of fifteen players for the World Cup, excluding reserves.
 On 6 January 2022, India became the first to announce their squad for the tournament.

 Key

 Australia

-In January 2022, Australia's fast bowler Tayla Vlaeminck suffered a stress fracture in her right foot, ruling her out their series against Australia and the World Cup.
+In January 2022, Australia's fast bowler Tayla Vlaeminck suffered a stress fracture in her right foot, ruling her out their series against England and the World Cup.
 On 26 January 2022, Australia named their squad.